 Director, School of Visual Communication

-Founded in 1710, Augsburg University is one of the oldest art schools in Germany.
+Founded in 1710, Augsburg University of Applied Science is one of the oldest art schools in Germany.
 The Faculty of Design has acquired a reputation in type design and printing techniques.
 With over 600 students, it is now Bavaria's largest design school.
 Students not only learn the fundamentals in visual art and design, but also different approaches to problem solving and design thought.
 Augsburg offers undergraduate coursework Communication Design and Interactive Media.

 Augsburg is a lively German university city of 280,000 people located in southern Bavaria.
 Located an hour from Munich, Augsburg is one of the oldest Germany cities with a fascinating history as a former Free Imperial City.
 Visiting students find it easy to settle in for a semester.
 Augsburg has a vibrant cultural scene with many museums, music venues, festivals and art galleries.
 The city is located in a beautiful environment with large forests, rivers, and streams.